SpoopyBlob/James-Apprenticeship-CV/README.md

 # James-Apprenticeship-CV
-Note: Some of these projects will stay incomplete.
-As I learn more, my projects are getting bigger, which is good, but I need to balance building projects and learning to code equally.
-My future aim is to have short projects that demonstrate what I have learned and bigger projects I can build upon each time I learn something new.
+Please note that I'm learning, so my earlier projects are going to be a bit messy.
+Once I have some more projects under my belt, I can display the ones I'm proud of!

 "todolist.py" is a simple to-do list app that allows users to create, delete, edit, and mark tasks as complete.
 While it's not a fully finished project, I’ve learned much from working on it.
 The app also includes extra files, valid_users.csv and {name}_list.csv, which store the data needed for it to run.
 I’m looking forward to moving on to my next project and continuing to build my skills.